 To this day the accomplishments and contributions of the African American community continue to shape American culture, politics, and entertainment.
-During this month we also pay tribute to all the generations before us that struggled and fought for equal rights.
-Without the accomplishments of activists like Fredrick Douglas, Harriett Tubman, Martin Luther King Jr., and Rosa Parks minority inclusion would not be what it is today.
+During this month, we pay tribute to all the generations before us that struggled and fought for equal rights.
+Without the accomplishments of activists like Fredrick Douglas, Harriett Tubman, Martin Luther King Jr., and Rosa Parks, minority inclusion would not be what it is today.

-Throughout this month, we invite you to check out books from authors like Maya Angelou, James Baldwin, Toni Morrison, and Langston Hughes.
-And films from directors like Spike Lee, Ryan Coogler, Jordan Peele or Ava Duvernay.
-Also don’t miss out on live music, performances and special displays at our annual Black History Month Festival Sunday, February 23, 2020, from 2:00 PM – 6:00 PM at the Southeast Branch Library.
+This February, we invite you to check out books from authors like Maya Angelou, James Baldwin, Toni Morrison, and Langston Hughes and films from directors like Spike Lee, Ryan Coogler, Jordan Peele or Ava Duvernay.
+Also don’t forget to RSVP to enjoy live jazz music and local art at the Black History Month Reception: An Evening of Art and Jazz at the George W. Hawkes Downtown Library from 6:30 - 8:30 p.m. on Saturday, February 24.

 Check out the list below for even more book and movie recommendations that you can check out at your nearest library location.